Table of Contents

 - Mucus thinners.
 Doctors prescribe mucus thinners to make it easier for you to cough up mucus and get it out of your lungs.
 These are “inhalable” medicines, meaning you breathe them in.

-- Doctors precribe bronchodilators to help open up your airways.
+- Bronchodilators.
+Doctors prescribe bronchodilators to help open up your airways.
 These medicines are inhaled to relax the muscles around your airways.
 They make it easier to breathe by increasing airflow.

 - Anti-inflammatories.
 Doctors prescribe anti-inflammatory drugs to reduce inflammation (swelling) in your airways.
 This swelling is often caused by ongoing infections.
 These may be oral medicines (in the form of a pill) or inhalables.